plotly/plotly.py/specs/reportspec.md

 rp = plotly.report
 ```

-It is pre-loaded with a list of plots, grids, and widget boxes that you've created during your session.
+It is pre-loaded with a list of plots and widget boxes that you've created during your session.
 Something like

 ```python
 rp.save()